 Barely a day goes by without a local newspaper recording the infringement of a Tree Preservation Order (TPO).
 These are often accompanied by protestations from the accused claiming they had no idea that a TPO was in place and, more frequently, detailing the fines imposed against them (which can be as high as £20,000).
-Daniel Coleman, Commercial Litigation Trainee Solicitor, clarifies the position on TPOs as well as offering advice to landowners and developers.
+Helen Porter, Partner in our Litigation and Dispute Resolution team, clarifies the position on TPOs as well as offering advice to landowners and developers.

 Many people think that purchasing a property is not achievable, and that their only option is to rent.
 But how much truth is there to this?